janosgyerik/homepage/_posts/2013-06-01-debugging-deprecation-warnings-in-django.markdown

 <pre>grep -rl django.conf.urls.defaults .</pre>
 Yet I was still getting this warning...
 Finally I understood (thanks to some googling) that the cause is that one of the apps included in the project are still using the old module.
 To find out which one, here's a really elegant solution:
 <pre>python -W error manage.py runserver</pre>
 This way deprecation warnings will raise an error and from the stack trace it's easy to find the perpetrator.
-In my case it was <code>django-openid-auth</code>, which at version 0.5 is still using the old format.
-I recently learned about <a href="https://github.com/omab/django-social-auth"><code>django-social-auth</code></a>, probably I'll be switching to that one in the near future.
+In my case it was `django-openid-auth`, which at version 0.5 is still using the old format.
+I recently learned about <a href="https://github.com/omab/django-social-auth">`django-social-auth`</a>, probably I'll be switching to that one in the near future.